tomwhite/tomwhite.github.com/projects.md

 ## Genomics

 In June 2020, I started working for [Related Sciences](https://www.related.vc/) on [sgkit](https://github.com/pystatgen/sgkit), a statistical genetics toolkit based on PyData technologies like Dask, Xarray, and Zarr.
+This work culminated in a new Zarr-based file format for variant data ([VCF Zarr](https://github.com/sgkit-dev/vcf-zarr-spec)), new tools for working with this data ([bio2zarr](https://github.com/sgkit-dev/bio2zarr) and [vcztools](https://github.com/sgkit-dev/vcztools)), and a published paper: ['Analysis-ready VCF at Biobank scale using Zarr'](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giaf049/8154315).

 I ported the single cell preprocessing pipeline in [Scanpy](https://scanpy.readthedocs.io/) so it could run in parallel using [Dask](https://dask.org/), and on GPUs using [RAPIDS](https://rapids.ai/).